snovakovic/sn/README.1.md

 Assert is not
 ------

-s().is module is used to check the truth of something. s().not is just nicer way of writing !s().is.
+s().is module is used to check the truth of something. sn().not is just nicer way of writing !s().is.
-For each s.is check we can also use s().assert.is.
+For each s.is check we can also use sn().assert.is (assert are use in code for checking method inputs).
 Assert will trow TypeError in case if is condition is false.
 In case of true condition it will return true.
-There is also s().assert.not which is opposite to s().assert.is.
+There is also sn().assert.not which is opposite to sn().assert.is.

 #### is.is